Advanced Options for Cognitive Models

 A string (default

-.
+"loglikelihood"), the goodnes of fit measure that is optimized during parameter estimation.
+Can be one of thetypesin the functioncognitiveutils::gof():"loglikelihood".
 Uses a binomial PDF in models with discrete data.
 Uses a normal PDF \(N(\mu, \sigma)\) in models with continuous data: \(\mu\)=predictions, \(\sigma\)=constant, estimated as additional free paramter.
-To change the PDF setfit_args = list(pdf = "xxx")
+To change the PDF setfit_args = list(pdf = "xxx")"mse"is mean-squared error"accuracy"is percent accuracy

 - fit_args